yutaplug/Aliucord/docs/changelog/index.md

 - Fix links opening in aliucord's window instead of the link's app window (such as youtube)

 ## 2.4.0
-- User decorations coming soon (there's a coreplugin that lays the underground, they are not visible yet tho)
+- User decorations coming soon
 - Add Google sideloading block warning
 - Rich video embed fix (such as fxtwitter)
 - Italicize CorePlugins for /plugins command